 In accordance with its fiduciary duties, the Board has adopted an investment policy that outlines the investment goals, objectives, and policies of the System's pension fund.
-The purpose of the policy is to ensure that the investment activities are carried out within the framework established by MERS' policy and administrative documents.
-The investment policy assists the Board, Investment Committee, and Office of Investments in effectively and prudently monitoring and administering MERS' investments.
-A summary of MERS' total assets are on page 70.
+The purpose of the policy is to ensure that the investment activities are carried out within the framework established by the MERS policy and administrative documents.
+The investment policy assists the Board, Investment Committee, and Office of Investments in effectively and prudently monitoring and administering the MERS investments.
+A summary of the total assets are found in the Investment section of the CAFR.